Yosemite

 Yosemite, published in 1988, is a collection of short poems written on a trip to the park in December of 1987.
-It has nine sections, with 64 haiku, senryu, fragments, impressions, and other short poems, plus a concluding slightly longer poem:
+It has nine sections, with 64 haiku, senryu, fragments, impressions, and other short poems, plus a concluding slightly longer poem, arranged as follows:

 arriving (four poems)